 Common Varieties of Poplar Trees Used for Firewood

 Poplar trees belong to the genus Populus and encompass a wide range of species.
-Firewood users commonly rely on various poplar tree varieties owing to their favorable burning characteristics.
+Due to their favorable burning characteristics, firewood users commonly rely on various varieties of these trees.

 Let’s explore some of the most common varieties: